linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 There's more to talk about on this topic, including setting lower default limits once developers are more comfortable overriding these values.
 Looking at utilization, 8GB RAM is a pretty high limit which means we are very loosely packing jobs and wasting a lot of resources still.
 Keep in mind this still fits within the 50% savings estimate, but we could be doing significantly better by tightening up requests for most jobs that only need 1-2GB, and packing more of those jobs into a single worker.
 Another approach to this problem is encouraging developers who will listen to override their requests for lightweight jobs to lower values, proactively.
 Even if we leave the default at 8GB, if developers are proactive about this it can still offer them tangible benefits.
 They are more likely to get their jobs scheduled sooner, because a 2GB slot is easier to schedule than an 8GB slot, etc.

 ## > Cluster Autoscaler
-This one is more interesting than most of the other gotchas.
-This one took the most time and has caused most of the hurdles that we have had to overcome.
+To me, Cluster Autoscaler is the source of the most interesting gotchas I ran into.
+These took the most time and caused most of the hurdles that we have had to overcome.
 Here's what I ran into, in order.

 ### >> Scaling Up
 This is the easy part.
 Deploy Cluster Autoscaler (CA) and configure its min/max thresholds.
 However, there's a little bit of glue you need to tie this together with the Managed Nodegroups and the AutoScalingGroups (ASG) they manage.
 It's not 100% ready out of the box.
 Here's a recap of what needs to happen, how it works: